hasura/graphql-engine/docs/graphql/manual/queries/query-filters.rst

 Example: Integer (works with Double, Float, etc.)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Fetches a list of articles rated 1, 3 or 5:
+Fetch a list of articles rated 1, 3 or 5:

 .. graphiql::
   :view_only: